guettli/programming-guidelines/README.rst

 .............

 I think it helps to write a diary.
 Sitting down and writing about the last days help you to reflect the things you did.
+I helps you to focus on your goals.
+Do you have goals?
 I found out that late (age of 40).
 A diary is fun to read several months later.
 I try to do it at least once a week.
 I have three types of diaries.

 One on facebook readable for everyone.
 It contains things from my daily life,